Find Affordable College Courses

 West Hartford, CT

-With a ranking of #7, University of Hartford did quite well on this year’s most popular schools for communication and media studies students working on their bachelor’s degree.
+University of Hartford landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree communication and media studies programs.
 UHart is a medium-sized private not-for-profit school located in the city of West Hartford.

 About 64% of the students majoring in communications at the school are women while 36% are male.